 Cystic fibrosis is the most common inherited disease leading to a shortened life span among white people.
 In the United States, it occurs in about 1 of 3,300 white infants and in 1 of 15,300 black infants.
 It is rare in Asians.
-Because improvements in treatment have extended life expectancy for people with cystic fibrosis, 48% of people in the United States with this disease are adults.
+Because improvements in treatment have extended life expectancy for people with cystic fibrosis, about 50% of people in the United States with this disease are adults.
 Cystic fibrosis is equally common among boys and girls.

 Cystic fibrosis results when a person inherits two defective copies (mutations) of a particular gene, one from each parent.
 This gene controls the production of a protein that regulates the transport of chloride and sodium (salt) across cell membranes.
 Worldwide, about 3 of 100 white people carry one defective copy of the gene.
 People with one defective copy are carriers but they themselves do not get sick.
 About 3 of 10,000 white people inherit two defective copies of the gene and develop cystic fibrosis.
 In these people, chloride and sodium transport is disrupted, leading to increased stickiness of secretions throughout the body.

 Cystic fibrosis affects many organs throughout the body and nearly all the glands that secrete fluids into a duct (exocrine glands).
 The organs most commonly affected are the lungs, the pancreas, the intestines, the liver and gallbladder, and the reproductive organs.